| 1.2.3.2 How many "Sons"

 am a human being," "I am a human being," "I am a human being"?.

 What had he foreseen?
 Think about it!.
+Do Christians emphasize this aspect of Jesus?

 The New Testament Greek word translated as "son" are "pias"